-The old settlement corner can still be seen if you turn off the highway.
-Take the first road to the right, Old Route 23, until it takes a sudden turn to the south.
+If you turn off the highway, the old settlement corner can still be seen.
+Take the first road to the right, Old Route 23, until it suddenly turns south.
 You've found the Electric Park Corner Settlement.

-The old electric trolley line, Electric Traction Company, connecting Sycamore and DeKalb encouraged the ventured to stimulate business, even though the park survived the trolley.
-At one time the company advertised that you could leave DeKalb on the eight o'clock car in the evening and arrive at Electric Park to attend a vaudeville and motion picture show at the theatre at 8:15 PM and the total cost including a reserved theater seat cost 25¢.
-The park had a huge dance pavilion, a baseball diamond, a theater, and other attractions.
+The old electric trolley line, Electric Traction Company, connecting Sycamore and DeKalb encouraged the venture to stimulate business, even though the Park survived the trolley.
+At one time, the company advertised that you could leave DeKalb on the eight o'clock car in the evening and arrive at Electric Park to attend a vaudeville and motion picture show at the theatre at 8:15 PM and the total cost, including a reserved theater seat cost 25¢.
+The Park had a huge dance pavilion, a baseball diamond, a theater, and other attractions.

-It was said that the ball diamond was one of the best in the area.
-Even the Chicago White Sox in the first decade of the century came to play an exhibition game here.
+The ball diamond was said to be one of the best in the area.
+In the first decade of the century, even the Chicago White Sox came to play an exhibition game here.
 The famous Ed Walsh pitched.
 The baseball teams which used the diamond there had various names.
 The first was Grove's Colts.
-Another was called the Bug Six named after a cereal factory that sponsored the team.
+Another was called the Bug Six, named after a cereal factory that sponsored the team.

-Some residents may still remember one of the interesting advertising painted on the east end of one of the barns at the Park.
+Some residents may still remember one of the interesting advertisements painted on the east end of one of the barns at the Park.
 It was painted by a man name Cheetham.
-Two men were in the scene.
-One of the men said, "Have a cigar, my dear Alphonso”.
-The other replied, "Certainly, if it's Bell of Sycamore”.
+Two men were on the scene.
+One of the men said, "Have a cigar, my dear Alphonso."
+The other replied, "Certainly, if it's Bell of Sycamore."
 The latter referred to a cigar manufactured in Sycamore long ago.

-Groves says he was around six or seven years old when the park was started.
-The American Legion used to sponsor huge picnics on Independence Day which attracted from 10,000 to 15,000 people.
+Groves says he was around six or seven when the Park started.
+The American Legion used to sponsor huge picnics on Independence Day, attracting 10,000 to 15,000 people.
 Labor Day was another important weekend.

-Groves remembers one Labor Day back in 1910 or 1912 on which a man was killed when jumping from a balloon.
+Groves remembers one Labor Day in 1910 or 1912 when a man was killed when jumping from a balloon.
 His parachute failed to open.
-His falling body just missed some stacks of oat bundles which might have saved his life.
+His falling body missed some stacks of oat bundles, which might have saved his life.
 That was the last of numerous balloon releases.
 Those were in the days before helium and hydrogen had been discovered.
 They used to get the balloons in the air with fire and gas.
-A tunnel was dug from the balloon to a fire, on which gas was poured, Groves said.
-The hot air and gas flowed through the tunnel and into the balloons, as a hundred men held on to the ropes until the jumper was in his basket and ready to go.
+Groves said that a tunnel was dug from the balloon to a fire, on which gas was poured.
+The hot air and gas flowed through the tunnel and into the balloons as a hundred men held on to the ropes until the jumper was in his basket and ready to go.
 The balloons would soar as high as 1,000 feet before the jumpers parachuted.

-The original dance pavilion, 100 by 300-foot, at the park burned down in the 1920s.
-It was rebuilt with a cement floor, and then rebuilt again by a man named Murphy, but when the last one built finally burned down in the early 1930s, that was the end of the amusement center.
+The original dance pavilion, 100 by 300-foot, at the Park burned down in the 1920s.
+It was rebuilt with a cement floor and then rebuilt by a man named Murphy, but when the last one built finally burned down in the early 1930s, that was the end of the amusement center.